sewenew/redis-plus-plus/README.md

 // Add an item into the stream.
 This method returns the auto generated id. auto id = redis.xadd("key", "*", attrs.begin(), attrs.end());

-// Each item is assigned with an id: pair<id, attributes>. using Item = std::pair<std::string, Attrs>;
+// Each item is assigned with an id: pair<id, Optional<attributes>>.
+// NOTE: the attribute part might be nil reply, check [this issue](https://github.com/sewenew/redis-plus-plus/issues/283) for detail. using Item = std::pair<std::string, Optional<Attrs>>;
 using ItemStream = std::vector<Item>;

 // If you don't care the order of items in the stream, you can also use unordered_map: